-ight hundred eighteen (818) members of the CES converged for inclusive and sustainable development in the 16th Annual CES Conference in commemoration of its 44th founding anniversary last November 21 in the Vibrant City of Smiles, Bacolod City.
+ight hundred eighteen (818) members of the CES converged for inclusive and sustainable development in the 16th Annual CES Conference in commemoration of its 44th founding anniversary last November 21, 2017 in the Vibrant City of Smiles, Bacolod City.

-Aptly themed "GoVergence: Convergence for Sustainable Development", this year's conference topics underscore the need for convergence in governance as a catalyst for sustainable positive change.

-Bacolod City Mayor Evelio R. Leonardia, represented by Vice Mayor El Cid M. Familiaran, gave his warm welcome to the delegates saying, "It is my hope that each one shall be able to renew camaraderie or form new ones, as it is always proven that those who work harmoniously in unity win."
+Aptly themed "GoVergence: Convergence for Sustainable Development", this year's conference topics underscore the need for convergence in governance as a catalyst for sustainable positive change. welcome to the delegates saying, "It is my hope that each one shall be able to renew camaraderie or form new ones, as it is always proven that those who work harmoniously in unity win."